whysosuso/whysosuso.github.io/Susovan-Mahapatra-bucket-list.md

 - **Visit London**

-- Do a standup comedy set
+- Do a live standup comedy set

 - Learn to play harmocia